 the body, so getting dressed is often difficult for people after a

-Getting dressed may be easier if you use stocking/sock spreaders,
+Getting dressed may be easier if you use stocking/sock aids,

 rings or strings attached to zipper pulls, and buttonhooks.
 Talk with a nurse

 or physical therapist about assistive devices that may help you get dressed.